ionescuv/learncf/exercises/6_get_the_chef_running/problem.md

 * Push the `worker` app using it's manifest file and using the `--no-start` option.
 We do not want the chef to start working before the app is connected to the backing service.
 * Bind the worker app to the `rest_backend`
 * Start the app.
+What is happening?
+* In a new terminal window have a look at the application logs of the worker: `cf logs <worker-app-name>`.
+Why do you think it is not starting up?
+Hint, read here: https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html
+* Push the application again with the additional option `-u none`
-If all works fine, you should start seeing a meal get prepared every 10 second in your frontend app (you WILL need to refresh the page)
+* If all works fine, you should start seeing a meal get prepared every 10 second in your frontend app (you WILL need to refresh the frontend page)